top of page

 From Belem to Nairobi, activists demand a fast and fair transition to renewable energy ahead of COP30.

-Movements in 93 countries are uniting under the banner, Draw the Line to demand an end to fossil fuel expansion, pushing for a just transition.
+Movements in 93 countries are uniting under the banner, Draw the Line, to demand an end to fossil fuel expansion, pushing for a just transition.

-A press release "Movements Worldwide Draw the Line Against Genocide,Injustice,Fossil Fuels, and Call for Rights,Jobs and Justice" (issued 15 September 2025), protestors are demanding " a feminist, fast, fair, funded and forever phase out of fossil fuels, investment in renewable energy, and resilient food systems"
+A press release, "Movements Worldwide Draw the Line Against Genocide, Injustice, Fossil Fuels, and Call for Rights, Jobs and Justice" (issued 15 September 2025), quotes protestors demanding " a feminist, fast, fair, funded and forever phase out of fossil fuels, investment in renewable energy, and resilient food systems"

-Anne Jellema, Chief Executive of 350.org, put it bluntly:
+Anne Jellema, chief executive of 350.org, put it bluntly:

-This mobilisation is about power, people power.
+This mobilisation is about power, people's power.
 The power to reject the lies of fossil fuel billionaires and remake our world for the many, not the few.
 We are drawing the line, because when governments fail to act, we rise.

-The timing is significant , as the U.S, one of the largest and leading historical emitters pulled back from international climate commitments.
+The timing is significant, as the U.S, one of the largest and leading historical emitters, pulled back from international climate commitments.

-The movement has people mobilised from across cities namely Johannesburg, New Delhi, Mumbai, Kolkata, Karachi,New York, Nairobi, Lahore, Paris, Berlin, Jakarta, Tokyo, Dhaka, Manila, Cotonou, Ottawa, Melbourne, Suva, London and Belem
+The movement has people mobilised from across cities; Johannesburg, New Delhi, Mumbai, Kolkata, Karachi, New York, Nairobi, Lahore, Paris, Berlin, Jakarta, Tokyo, Dhaka, Manila, Cotonou, Ottawa, Melbourne, Suva, London and B.elem

-For Global South leaders, the U.S disengagement deepens the urgency for reparations.
+For Global South leaders, the US disengagement deepens the urgency for reparations.
 Dr Arjun Kumar Karki of Rural Reconstruction Nepal reinforces this reality.

 SOLUTIONS IN MOTION

-Indigenous-led solar micro grids in the Amazon.
+Indigenous-led solar microgrids in the Amazon.

 Wind cooperatives among fisherfolk in Asia.

-Biogas innovations by African smallholder farmers.
+Biogas innovations by African smallholder farmers

 Phase Out Fossil Fuels